ganza9/kodakrome/README.md

 ## About

-_A cumulative demonstration of the skills I’ve gained throughout my time at Epicodus._
+_A cumulative demonstration of the skills I’ve gained throughout my time at Epicodus.
+This project is a built from scratch clone of the popular social media platform, Instagram.
+Users can create accounts, create and edit posts, comment on other posts and like posts._

 ## Running the App